PreAngel/pre-angel.com/docs/_posts/2025-09-27-ai-co-founder-framework.md

 ---
 title: "Introducing the AI Co-Founder Framework"
-description: "What if your startup team wasn’t just human?
+excerpt: "What if your startup team wasn’t just human?
 The AI Co-Founder Framework is a new way to design, build, and orchestrate multi-agent AI systems as startup teammates."
 author: huan-li
 date: 2025-09-27
 tags: